ChrisCummins/ProGraML/tools/docker/phd_base/README.md

 This is an incredibly tedious process!
 In short:

+1. Set a new project version in `//:version.txt`.
-1. Modify `tools/docker/phd_base/Dockerfile` with your desired changes.
+2. Modify `tools/docker/phd_base/Dockerfile` with your desired changes.
-2. Build and export the image using: `$ ./tools/docker/phd_base/export.sh`.
+3. Build and export the image using: `$ ./tools/docker/phd_base/export.sh`.
 4. Update the digest in the `WORKSPACE` file:
 ```
 container_pull(